apache/pulsar-site/docs/reference-terminology.md

 #### Broker

-A stateless component of Pulsar [clusters](#cluster) that runs two other components: an HTTP server exposing a REST interface for administration and topic lookup and a [dispatcher](#dispatcher) that handles all message transfers.
+A broker is a stateless component of Pulsar [clusters](#cluster).
+It consists of two components:

+- An HTTP server exposing a REST interface for administration and topic lookup.

+- A [dispatcher](#dispatcher) that handles all message transfers.

 Pulsar clusters typically consist of multiple brokers.
 #### Dispatcher

 An asynchronous TCP server used for all data transfers in and out of a Pulsar [broker](#broker).
 The Pulsar